yearn/yearn-exporter/readme.md

 - Grafana if you want to set up custom dashboards and alerts
 - Etherscan API key

+To run treasury.py, you will need:
+- Environment variable `MORALIS_TOKEN` set to your Moralis API Key

 ## Usage

 ### Prometheus exporter